-In June 2009, twenty three snow samples were collected from a snow pit containing 5 four visible yellow-brown layers of dust.
+In June 2009, twenty three snow samples were collected from a snow pit containing four visible yellow-brown layers of dust.
 Samples were collected using a pre-cleaned shovel and polyethylene gloves along the depth of the snow pit and included snow with and without dust.
 The top 10 cm of snow were discarded to avoid potential contamination.
 Snow without visible layers of dust was sampled at 10 cm intervals.
 The thickness of four dust-containing layers detected in the snow pit was less than 10 cm on all but one occasion and these layers were sampled at different intervals according to their depth.
 The collected samples were kept frozen in the Whirl-Pak bags and used for analyses for concentration of major water-soluble ions, dust particle size distribution and stable isotopes of oxygen and hydrogen.

-In June 2012, a 12 m firn and ice core was extracted at the same location.
+In June 2012, a 12 m firn core was extracted at the same location.
 In this core, thirteen dust layers were visually identified and sections of the core containing dust layers were cut out.
 The outer layers of the core (approximately 1-2 cm) were removed using a pre-cleaned plastic scoop to avoid contamination.
-The samples were melted and the melt water was filtered using 0.2 μm Millipore isopore membrane filers.
+The samples were melted and the melt water was filtered using 0.2 μm Millipore isopore membrane filters.
 The filters were placed in the sterile Petri dishes for transportation.
 In addition, 111 snow samples were taken from the core at 10 cm intervals for isotopic analysis.

 Both the snow pit profile and the shallow core were examined for the occurrence of thin crusts of ice which form on snow surface in late spring-early summer in response to increasing insolation and serve as stratigraphic markers allowing one to establish in which month or season dust deposition events occurred.
-Density measurements in the snow pit and in the core were made alongside the snow pit and shallow core sampling.
+Measurements of snow weight and volume in the snow pit and in the core were made alongside the snow pit and shallow core sampling in order to calculate snow and firn density which was calculated by dividing the weight of snow or firn by its volume.